140+ Patriotic Names For Boys And Girls, With Meanings

 74. Abigail

-One of the most patriotic names in US history, Abigail is derived from the Hebrew name Avigayil, meaning ‘my father is joy.’
+One of the top baby girl names, which is also considered one of the most patriotic names in US history, Abigail is derived from the Hebrew name Avigayil, meaning ‘my father is joy.’
 Abigail Adams, the second first lady of the US, was an advocate of women’s rights as well as the abolishment of slavery.

 75. Alexandra